Are You Thinking About Cybersecurity The Right Way?

-Any type of data breach or computer hack has the potential to impact your brand and create risk for your organization.
-Not only can the failure to protect customer data result in a breach of trust with the general public, it can also come with financial penalties arising out of privacy regulations such as HIPAA, GDPR and Sarbanes Oxley.
+Any type of data breach or computer hack has the potential to disrupt your business by impacting your brand and creating risk for your organization.
+Not only can the failure to protect client data result in a breach of trust with the general public, it can also come with financial penalties arising out of privacy regulations such as HIPAA, GDPR, and Sarbanes Oxley.

 Instead, the most appropriate place to discuss cybersecurity is at the board and C-suite level.
 Sure, boards and C-suites are now asking more questions about cybersecurity, but you cannot delegate this risk; a business needs to look at cybersecurity as a risk to the organization as a whole.

-Businesses that are part of a supply chain are increasingly coming under scrutiny for how they are protecting information as well.
+Businesses that are part of a supply chain and businesses that have moved to a work from home model are increasingly coming under scrutiny for how they are protecting information as well.
 If you want to create strategic differentiators, you need to show you can protect not only your data, but also that of your supply chain.

 You may already require your supply chain to implement certain mandates.
 But what about their subcomponent manufacturers and others they do business with?